 In the psychological community there is a phrase, change your mind, change your life.
 In chiropractic care, the motto might be, change your alignment, improve your health.
-Chiropractic adjustments are currently being performed in over 60 countries.
+Diversified adjustments are currently being performed in over 60 countries.
 While chiropractors have long had to battle the stigma of being irrelevant to treating pain and disease, the practice has made great strides being recognized as a valuable medically oriented treatment.

-Chiropractic care focuses on the musculoskeletal system and the effects of disorders in this area.
+At Nelson and Nelson, Chiropractic care focuses on the musculoskeletal system and the effects of disorders in this area.
 It is used to treat neuromusculoskeletal complaints, including but not limited to back pain, neck pain, pain in the joints of the arms or legs, and headaches.
 Chiropractors practice a drug-free, hands-on approach that includes patient examination, diagnosis and treatment using a technique known as spinal manipulation.

 Treatment of back pain, frequent headache, joint inflammation and joint pain can often be eased by chiropractic adjustments.
 In addition, chiropractic adjustments have been found to provide overall benefits to the musculoskeletal system.
 In 2005 The World Health Organization moved to standardize chiropractic care, by establishing guidelines intended to ensure quality care and patient safety.
 The practice has moved into more mainstream acceptance.
 Some national chiropractic organizations in the U.S. are lobbying to move this kind of care into the realm of primary care because they believe in the preventive benefits of the practice.